-While Chapter 13 bankruptcy can be hugely beneficial, it does have shortcomings: typically, a Chapter 13 proceeding alone does not help homeowners secure lower mortgage payments.
+Chapter 13 bankruptcy can be hugely beneficial.
+However, it does have shortcomings: typically, a Chapter 13 proceeding alone does not help homeowners secure lower mortgage payments.
 The new Florida modification program has helped fill in this gap.

 Participants in the program enter a fast-tracked negotiation with lenders that is facilitated by the bankruptcy court.
-While a mortgage modification is not guaranteed, the ease and low cost of the new program is attractive to lenders growing weary of the headaches of foreclosing on and reselling homes in a depressed real estate market.
+A mortgage modification is not guaranteed.
+However, the ease and low cost of the new program is attractive to lenders growing weary of the headaches of foreclosing on and reselling homes in a depressed real estate market.

 So far, 90 percent of homeowners who entered the program have secured a mortgage modification.
 Many of them have gotten new mortgage terms that will result in interest payment savings of up to $100,000 over the life of their loan.
-One out of five homeowners in the program received a reduction in principle loan balance – for some of them, six figure savings.
+1/5 homeowners in the program received a reduction in principle loan balance – for some of them, six-figure savings.

 Mortgage Modification Program on Its Way to Manatee County, Other Florida Areas